openepicdev/maintaine.rs/source/derberg.md

 > [github.com/derberg](https://github.com/derberg)
 > [maintaine.rs/derberg](https://maintaine.rs/derberg)

-My first active interaction with open-source happened back in 2014, and I was immediately captivated by the concept.
+My first active interaction with Open Sourcehappened back in 2014, and I was immediately captivated by the concept.
 The idea of people collaborating openly, across borders, with a shared goal of creating something better fascinated me.
 At the time, I didn’t contribute much code, largely due to imposter syndrome, which was in full swing.
-Yet, even then, I sensed that contributing to open-source wasn’t just about writing code.
+Yet, even then, I sensed that contributing to Open Sourcewasn’t just about writing code.
 People can give back in so many other ways.

 So, I found my own path, helping by securing funding for one of the projects and [promoting tools at conferences](https://www.youtube.com/watch?v=F-1goNbdBkc&t=1652s).

 Everyone needs a role model—someone to inspire or spark that first sense of purpose.
 For me, that person was [Benjamin Lupton](https://github.com/balupton).
-We were using [DocPad](https://docpad.bevry.me/), and after watching [Ben's DocPad presentation](https://www.youtube.com/watch?v=Zu1uhI0uT2o), I knew I was slowly becoming an open-source enthusiast, or maybe even a fanatic.
+We were using [DocPad](https://docpad.bevry.me/), and after watching [Ben's DocPad presentation](https://www.youtube.com/watch?v=Zu1uhI0uT2o), I knew I was slowly becoming an Open Sourceenthusiast, or maybe even a fanatic.

 ## What’s Open Source to you?